jweaver72/EGZUMMER-WIKI/Radio-operation.md

 In the `channel mode` you can switch between saved memory channels.
 Memory channels can be added manually as mentioned before or with a computer software.
 You can use either Quansheng `Portable Radio CPS` or the recommended open source software called [`Chirp`](https://chirp.danplanet.com/projects/chirp/wiki/Download).

-# Frequency/channel scanning
+# Frequency/Memory-channels scanning

 ## Frequency scanning

 To start a frequency scan switch the VFO to frequency mode.
 Set the start frequency.
 Set the frequency step (menu `Step`).
 Start scanning with [custom button scan function](https://github.com/egzumer/uv-k5-firmware-custom/wiki/Button-functions#custom-button-functions) or by long pressing `* Scan` button.

-## Memory channels scanning
+## Memory-channels scanning

 To scan channels saved in the radio memory switch the VFO to Memory mode.

 The radio has 2 scanning lists.
-Each memory channel can belong to 0, 1 or 2 lists.
+Each memory-channel can belong to 0, 1 or 2 lists.
 To add/delete a channel to/from a list switch current VFO to desired channel and go to a menu `ScAdd1` or `ScAdd2`, alternatively you can long press `5 NOAA` button, you will see icons `I` and `II` toggling on and off on the right side of the channel label.

 If you set up the scanning lists you can start scanning by using [custom button scan function](https://github.com/egzumer/uv-k5-firmware-custom/wiki/Button-functions#custom-button-functions) or by long pressing `* Scan` button.
 If you press the function button or long press `* Scan` while scanning, the scanning list will be switched, you will see corresponding icon on the top left of the screen: 1, 2 or * (star means: All memory channels).
 Active scanning list can also be changed with menu `SList`.
 You can view scan lists and its channels by going to menu: `SList1` or `SList2`